amuxtux/DPSwift/README.md

 How to run

-Just import the xcocde project and in Main.swift , uncomment the function you want to test
+Just import the xcocde project and in Main.swift , uncomment the function you want to test and run it